CodexLink/Time-Based-Clap-Pattern-Lock-VHDL08/README.md

 ## 📚 License

-This project is licensed under the **MIT License**, see the [LICENSE.md](https://github.com/CodexLink/Time-Based_Clap-Pattern-Lock_VHDL08/blob/master/LICENSE) file for details
+This project is licensed under the **MIT License**, see the [LICENSE.md](https://github.com/CodexLink/Time-Based_Clap-Pattern-Lock_VHDL08/blob/master/LICENSE) file for more information.